-If you or another member of your tax household was incarcerated and was granted a coverage exemption by the Marketplace, see the instructions for Part I, earlier, to claim
+If you or another member of your tax household was incarcerated and was granted a coverage exemption by the Marketplace, see the instructions for Part I, earlier, to claim the exemption.

-Aggregate self-only coverage considered unaffordable (code "G").
-You and any other members of your tax household for whom you claim a personal exemption deduction can claim a coverage exemption for all months in 2014 if, for at least 1 month in 2014:
+Hardship exemption for two or more members of a tax household whose combined cost of employer-sponsored coverage is considered unaffordable (code "G").
+You and any other members of your tax household for whom you claim a personal exemption deduction can claim a hardship exemption for all months in 2014 if, for at least 1 month in 2014: